swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 ### Dynamic Libraries

-While only static libraries are currently supported, we would like to add for support dynamic libraries as well (and, at least on OS X, framework bundles).
+We would like to add support for dynamic libraries (and, at least on OS X, framework bundles).

 By default, we plan to continue to build packages as static